tweag/rules_haskell/docs/haskell-use-cases.rst

 Haskell's ``ghc`` compiler has built-in support for code coverage analysis, through the hpc_ tool.
 The Haskell rules allow the use of this tool to analyse ``haskell_library`` coverage by ``haskell_test`` rules.
-To do so, add ``expected_expression_coverage=<some integer between 0 and 100>`` to the attributes of a ``haskell_test``, and if the expression coverage percentage is lower than this amount, the test will fail.
+To do so, you have a few options.
+You can add ``expected_covered_expressions_percentage=<some integer between 0 and 100>`` to the attributes of a ``haskell_test``, and if the expression coverage percentage is lower than this amount, the test will fail.
+Alternatively, you can add ``expected_uncovered_expression_count=<some integer greater or equal to 0>`` to the attributes of a ``haskell_test``, and instead the test will fail if the number of uncovered expressions is greater than this amount.
+Finally, you could do both at once, and have both of these checks analyzed by the coverage runner.
 To see the coverage details of the test suite regardless of if the test passes or fails, add ``--test_output=all`` as a flag when invoking the test, and there will be a report in the test output.
 You will only see the report if you required a certain level of expression coverage in the rule attributes.

 For example, your BUILD file might look like this: ::